technofocus-pte/extnddatainsghtscopltpwrbiprv/Labs/Lab 1 - Enable Fabric Copilot for Power BI to use it for Power BI service and Power BI Desktop.md

 To create a Fabric capacity outside of a trial environment, create a new resource from the Azure portal, and search for Fabric.

-1. Login to Azure Portal – <https://portal.azure.com> with the
-    credentials provided to you to execute the lab.
+1. Open a new tab in the browser.
+Login to Azure Portal – <https://portal.azure.com> with the credentials provided to you to execute the lab.

 2. From the Azure portal home page, click on **Azure portal menu**